Baylor St. Luke's Medical Center

 Founded by the Episcopal Diocese of Texas in 1954,

-St. Luke's has over 900 adult beds, including a 20-bed neurological ICU for neurology and neurosurgery patients.
-The neurological ICU at St. Luke's has
+Baylor St. Luke's has over 900 adult beds, including a 20-bed neurological ICU for neurology and neurosurgery patients.
+The neurological ICU at Baylor St. Luke's has

 In Spring 2002, the Denton A. Cooley Building was dedicated, further enhancing the level of quality cardiovascular care.
 The 10-story building features a 500-seat auditorium, a Telemedicine Conference Center, a museum, heart information center,

-For more information on St. Luke's Episcopal Hospital, visit www.stlukestexas.com.
+For more information on Baylor St. Luke's Medical Center, visit http://www.stlukeshouston.com/.